5 Signs You Should Break-Up, Despite How Hard it is

 Ultimately, only you know when signs point to a breakup

 These are my five most important signals, symptoms, danger marks, or whatever you wish to call them.

 My own relationships have not always remained perfect.

 And I am improving too.

-Learning from all the observations: my profession helps me a lot in this.
+Learning from all the observations: my profession helps me in this.

 To be honest, what I have written above is not non-erasable ink.

-You find out your own loopholes and fix them in your own special way.
+You find your own loopholes and fix them in your own special way.

-Let me know if you agree or disagree in the comment section below.
+Let me know if you agree or disagree with these signs you should break up in the comment section below.

 If you found this article helpful, please click the share button.